By Emma North

 She also suggests working with damp hair to avoid irritation, "We always recommend spraying the area with water before adding any extra products as it’ll break up the products we apply, reducing itchiness and flaking of products."

 You may want to have a good supply of hair grips nearby too.
-It's easy to become frustrated with loose strands and want to start again, but a hair grip can quickly sort out little issues.
+It's easy to become frustrated with loose strands and want to start again, but a kirby grip can quickly sort out little issues.

 The box braids